dotnet/arcade/Repro Environment/Implementation Details Prototype.md

 - Provide a method to move files onto/off-of machine.
 - Support retention policy for the snapshot/workspace data.
 - Decommission once dev indicates they are complete with repro (rudimentary).
+- Start gathering telemetry of the system, like i.e. how many times it is being used, and by which repo.

 # Nice to Have
 - A workable version of debugger and compilers installed.